kramble/FPGA-Blakecoin-Miner/experimental/X6500-Basic/README.txt

 Thanks and credits to fpgaminer et al (see top level README)

+NB The following notes are OBSOLETE, see ../X6500-Robust/README.txt for the current version

 This will require a modified blake algorithm version of either of

 https://github.com/TheSeven/Modular-Python-Bitcoin-Miner